 The many immune components in breastmilk can make a huge difference when it comes to keeping baby healthy.
 Even though baby does not receive enough of mom’s IgG immunities via breastmilk to qualify as an immunization against a particular illness, there are many other immunities (IgA, certain fatty acids, etc) in the breastmilk that are active against the same illnesses.

-Understanding The Immune System from the National Cancer Institute
+Understanding The Immune System from the National Institute of Health

 Hahn-Zoric M, Fulconis F, Minoli I, et al. Antibody responses to parenteral and oral vaccines are impaired by conventional and low-protein formulas as compared to breast feeding.
 Acta Paediatr Scand 1990;79:1137–42.